DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-05-18-adding-study-sites.md

 The study sites for training providers will often include the accredited provider location.

-We could reduce the need for training providers to add study sites if we could show the study sites of their accredited providers.
+We could reduce the need for training providers to add study sites if we show the study sites of their accredited providers.

 Until we know how providers will use the study site section, we will not show study sites from accredited providers in a training provider’s account.

+*[GIAS]: Get information about schools